Get on Your Bike for Local Male Cancer Charity

 Andy Godfrey, Bev Godfrey, Danni Hanley, Andrea Nightingale, Mark Smith, Paul Jackson, Helena Duguid

 The fourth MUG Bike Ride, sponsored by Oak Group, will take place on Saturday 1st September.
-From young to old, leisure bike rider or serious road racer, there is a route for everyone this year as well as a family-friendly ride that can be enjoyed by youngsters.
+From young to old, leisure bike rider or serious road racer, there is a route for everyone this year.

 Cyclists are being asked to 'ride for a life' again this year by dedicating their ride to a family member or friend who has been affected by cancer, is undergoing treatment or has sadly lost their battle with the disease.